 This ingredient is more likely something that’s only going to be found in blush—primarily because it's a red dye—but Harth says it’s an ingredient those with sensitive and acne-prone skin should also stay away from.
 “D & C Red is a synthetic dye produced from petroleum or coal tar, [and is] frequently used in color cosmetics.
 Although some of these colors are not allowed for use anymore (D & C #19), you can still find others on labels (D & C Red 3, 30, 36,40, 27),” he continues.

 Thankfully, it's not all bad: There are makeup products with ingredients that can help heal and prevent breakouts, and looking out for those can make a world of difference.
 "I'd suggest looking for a cosmetic with salicylic acid and/or sulfur, which can help treat active acne while soothing the skin,” Robinson recommends.
+That said, It is important to remove your makeup extremely well at the end of the day to prevent breakouts.
+Make up typically occludes the skin and can wreak havoc if it is not thoroughly removed.
 Similarly, Sperling adds, "Retinols are fantastic for acne-prone skin, as they increase cell turnover."

 If you think your makeup is the cause of your breakouts, check out the label before consulting your dermatologist.